ManavNakai/World-Capital-Quiz/README.md

    ```sh
    npm install
    ```
-4. Set up the PostgreSQL database locally using PG Admin and the `countries.csv` file provided with the project files:
+4. Set up the PostgreSQL database locally using PG Admin and the `capitals.csv` file provided with the project files:

    4.1. **Open PG Admin and create a new database**:
    - Open PG Admin and create a new database named `world`.